ganeti/ganeti/doc/design-2.0-commandline-parameters.rst

 Overview
 --------

-Changes for Ganeti 2.0 that require changes for the commandline syntax, in no particular order:
+Design changes for Ganeti 2.0 that require changes for the commandline syntax, in no particular order:

 - flexible instance disk handling: support a variable number of disks